 What Do Nurses Do?
 A Guide to the True Role of Nursing

 What do nurses do on a regular basis?
 And should they receive more recognition for it?
 Many people have trouble answering such questions.
-After all, nursing isn't something that the average person thinks much about until he or she (or a friend or loved one) requires expert care due to illness or injury.
+After all, nursing isn't something that the average person thinks much about until they (or a friend or loved one) require expert care due to illness or injury.
 In a lot of cases, people simply believe common or outdated stereotypes about nurses even though many of them aren't true.

 Here's the reality: Nursing care is a complex profession.
 In fact, most nurses probably do a lot more than you realize.
 They may not get the same amount of media attention as physicians or surgeons, but they are every bit as important.
 And they often possess expertise that those other healthcare professionals don't have.

 That's why nurses absolutely deserve everyone's respect and admiration.
 Without them, every hospital would cease to function, as would most other types of health and medical facilities.
 Nursing is one of today's highest callings, and it makes the world a much better place.

 Yet, the history of nursing is filled with examples of physicians and patients who misunderstood what nurses do.
 Even today, a lot of people—both within and outside of the healthcare sector—are confused about the roles and practical powers that nurses have.

 This article aims to address that confusion and show why nursing careers are among the most honorable, influential, and worthwhile occupational options on the planet.
 It includes the following sections:

 What Is Nursing, and What Is the Philosophy Behind It?